 NordVPN

-NordVPN is another standout option for the best VPN app for Android.
-It lets you secure up to six devices simultaneously with AES-256 encryption.
-You can also choose among its proprietary NordLynx, IKEv2, and OpenVPN protocols.
+NordVPN is another great option for those seeking the best VPN app for Android.
+It allows you to secure up to ten devices simultaneously using AES-256 encryption.
+You can also choose from its proprietary NordLynx protocol, IKEv2, or OpenVPN protocols.

-Privacy-wise, NordVPN has all you’d expect from a reliable VPN.
-It runs on RAM-only servers and has had its no-logs policy verified by both PricewaterhouseCoopers (PwC) and Deloitte.
+Privacy-wise, NordVPN meets the high standards of a reliable VPN.
+It runs on RAM-only servers, and its no-logs policy has been independently audited and verified by two auditing firms — PricewaterhouseCoopers (PwC) and Deloitte.

-NordVPN charms Android users with its wide variety of features, too.
-These include a kill switch, Meshnet for traffic routing and file-sharing, dark web monitor, Threat Protection Lite to block ads, double VPN, obfuscated servers, and more.
+NordVPN offers a wide variety of features for Android users, too.
+These include a kill switch, Meshnet for secure traffic routing and file sharing, Dark Web Monitor, Threat Protection Pro to block ads, double VPN, obfuscated servers, and more.

-Check out our Surfshark vs. NordVPN comparison to find out how they stack up against each other.
+Check out our Surfshark vs. NordVPN comparison to see how they stack up against each other.

 NordVPN | |